mjhea0/thinkful-mentor/jinja/readme.md

 # Primer on Jinja Templating

-Flask includes the powerful [Jinja](http://jinja.pocoo.org/docs/) templating language, right out of the box.
-It's modeled after Django templates (but it renders much faster), and, although, Flask does not force you to use any templating language, it assumes that you'll be using Jinja since it does come pre-installed.
+Right out of the box, Flask includes the powerful [Jinja](http://jinja.pocoo.org/docs/) templating language.
+It's modeled after Django templates (but it renders much faster) and, although, Flask does not force you to use any templating language, it assumes that you'll be using Jinja since it does come pre-installed.

-For those who have not been exposed to a templating language before, such languages essentially contain variables as well as some programming logic, which when evaluated (or rendered into HTML) are replaced with **actual** values.
+For those who have not been exposed to a templating language before, such languages essentially contain variables as well as some programming logic, which when evaluated (or rendered into HTML) is replaced with **actual** values.
 The variables and/or logic are placed between tags or delimiters.
 For example, Jinja templates use `{% ... %}` for expressions or logic (like for loops), while `{{ ... }}` are used for outputting the results to the end user.
-The latter tag, when rendered, is replaced with a value or values, which are seen by the end user.
+The latter tag, when rendered, is replaced with a value or values, and are seen by the end user.

 > Jinja Templates are just .html files.
 By convention they live in the "/templates" directory in a Flask project.